storyfeet/dugi_bialan/content/grammar.md

 * ga-dugi : accent

-If you wish to say, "all the colours" you can say "ga-ga muli"
+If you wish to say, "all the colours" you can say "ga-zo muli"

 ### Shapes with geni

 As with colours, these are guidelines.

-* geni-geni : Shape
+* geni-zo : Shape
 * geni-esuno : circle
 * geni-din : pointy
 * geni-muni : crescent